Mormehtar/eslahan/readme.md

 ## DAO and DB
 Eslahan was created on the assumption of using `Zatanna` or any other DAO offering `insert` and `delete` methods.
-There are two key requirements one should mind when using Eslahan first is DAO methods should be synchronous and user has to execute async part himself right when it's needed, while the second point is that DAO must not depend on DB scripts (for example on sequence generators).
+There are two key requirements one should mind when using Eslahan.
+First is, DAO methods should be synchronous and user has to execute async part himself right when it's needed, while the second point is that DAO must not depend on DB scripts (for example, on sequence generators).
-The first requirement is fulfilled easily by wrapping DAO methods with accumulators, while the second one can be walked around by generating sequences through JavaScript (with help of matching field generators within Eslahan).
+The first requirement is fulfilled easily by wrapping DAO methods with accumulators, while the second one can be walked around by generating sequences through JavaScript (with the help of matching field generators within Eslahan).
-By default Eslahan takes inserted DAO as dictionary of table DAOs.
-However, you can delegate to Eslahan a function choosing table DAO.
+By default, Eslahan takes inserted DAO as dictionary of table DAOs.
+However, you can delegate to Eslahan a function of table DAO choosing.

     var env = new DBEnv(new TableDao(), function (tableName, dao) {
         return dao;